-KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police revealed on Monday the confirmation of the identity of the first of nine corpses found last week in the Zama City residence of a 27-year-old man who has admitted to killing all of the persons, reports Nippon News Network (Nov.
+KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police revealed on Monday the confirmation of the identity of the first of nine corpses found last week in the Zama City residence of a 27-year-old man, reports Nippon News Network (Nov.
 6).

 According to the sources, police used a DNA analysis and other means to confirm the identity of one of the bodies as belonging to Aiko Tamura, a 23-year-old woman from Tokyo’s Hachioji City who went missing last month.

 Police had previously revealed that six of the other victims likely include four girls — from Saitama (aged 17 and 19), Gunma (15) and Fukushima (17) prefectures — and two women (25 and 26) from Kanagawa and Saitama prefectures.
 The eighth and ninth victims are believed to be a man and woman who live together in Kanagawa.

 DNA testing is ongoing to confirm the identity of the eight other victims.

 Carved up the bodies

 On October 30, Tokyo police entered the residence and found the body parts belonging to the eight women and one man inside seven ice coolers.

 Following questioning, police arrested Takahiro Shiraishi, 27, on suspicion of abandoning a corpse.
 The suspect told police he carved up the bodies after killing the persons.
 “I dismembered the corpses in the bathroom,” Shiraishi was quoted.
 “I did it as a means of destroying evidence.”